TheHoodedFoot/SpaceLCD/README.md

 ![SpaceLCD logo](/res/img/logo.png)

-**SpaceLCD** displays SVG images on the SpaceExplorer Enterprise 3D mouse.
+**SpaceLCD** displays SVG images on the SpaceMouse Enterprise 3D mouse.
 It can also contol the LCD brightness.

 ## Getting Started